An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 • Needs Improvement is for where the issue is not necessarily a detriment but you’re being outpaced by the competition.

-In the end you’ll prioritize the fail issues first, followed by the most promising needs improvement issues based on your time and resources.
+Doing so will help you create a prioritized list of issues to tackle in order to improve your organic traffic starting with the fail issues, followed by the most promising needs improvement issues based on your time and resources.

 The Ultimate SEO Site Audit Checklist